Parikh Automata on Finite and Infinite Words

-$\Leftarrow$ To show $L = UV^\omega \subseteq L_\omega(\Amc)$, let $w \in L(\Amc_1)=U$ with accepting run $s$, and $\alpha \in L_\omega(\Amc_2)=V^\omega$ with accepting run $r = r_1 r_2 r_3 \dots$, where $r_i = (p_{i-1}, \alpha_1, p_i)$.
+To show $L = UV^\omega \subseteq L_\omega(\Amc)$, let $w \in L(\Amc_1)=U$ with accepting run $s$, and \mbox{$\alpha \in L_\omega(\Amc_2)=V^\omega$} with accepting run $r = r_1 r_2 r_3 \dots$, where $r_i = (p_{i-1}, \alpha_1, p_i)$.
 Observe that~$s$ is also a partial run of $\Amc$ on $w$, ending in an accepting state $f$.
 By definition of~$\Delta$, we can continue the run $s$ in $\Amc$ basically as in $r$.
 To be precise, let $r'_1 = (f, \alpha_1, \0, p_1)$, and, for all $i > 1$ let $r'_i = (p_{i-1}, \alpha_i, \0, p_i)$.
 Then $s r'_1 r'_2 r'_3 \dots$ is an accepting run of $\Amc$ on $w \alpha$, hence $w \alpha \in L_\omega(\Amc)$. \end{proof}

-Observe that the construction in the proof of the lemma works the same way when we interpret $\Amc$ as a reachability-regular PA (every visit of an accepting state has the same good counter value; this argument is even true if we interpret $\Amc$ as a Büchi PA), showing the implication~$(1) \Rightarrow (3)$. \begin{corollary} If $L \in \LPAReg$, then $L$ is reachability-regular. \end{corollary}
+Observe that the construction in the proof of the lemma works the same way when we interpret $\Amc$ as a reachability-regular~PA (every visit of an accepting state has the same good counter value; this argument is even true if we interpret $\Amc$ as a Büchi~PA), showing the implication~$(1) \Rightarrow (3)$. \begin{cor} If $L \in \LPAReg$, then $L$ is reachability-regular. \end{cor}